-Joe Biden’s presidential administration and certain elements in Congress have a plan for American energy: make it harder to produce and more expensive to purchase.
-Since Biden took office, his administration and allies in Congress have taken over 125 actions deliberately designed to make it harder to produce energy here in America.
+President Biden and the Democrats in Congress have a plan for American energy: make it harder to produce and more expensive to purchase.
+Since Mr. Biden took office, his administration and its allies have taken over 150 actions deliberately designed to make it harder to produce energy here in America.
+A list of those actions, which includes a few high-profile actions taken in states like New York and California, appears below.
 A list of those actions appears below.
 A PDF of the full list is available to download here.

 On January 20, 2021,

 - President Biden restricted domestic production by issuing a moratorium on all oil and natural gas leasing activities in the Arctic National Wildlife Refuge.

 - He also restored and expanded the use of the government-created social cost of carbon metric to artificially increase the regulatory costs of energy production of fossil fuels when performing analyses, as well as artificially increase the so-called “benefits” of decreasing production.

 - Biden continued to revoke Trump administration executive orders, including those related to the Waters of the United States rule and the Antiquities Act.
 The Trump-era actions decreased regulations on Federal land and expanded the ability to produce energy domestically.

 - Biden issued an executive order announcing a moratorium on new oil and gas leases on public lands

 - and reconsideration of Federal oil and gas permitting and leasing practices.

 - He directed his Interior Department to conduct a review of permitting and leasing policies.

 - Also, by Executive Order, Biden directed agencies to eliminate federal fossil fuel “subsidies” wherever possible, disadvantaging oil and natural gas compared to other industries that receive similar Federal tax treatments or other energy sources which receive direct subsidies.